-The Illustrated Historical Atlas of the Counties of Lincoln and Welland ('Historical Atlas'), demonstrates the extent to which Stamford Township had been settled by 1876 (Page, The Illustrated Historical Atlas of the Counties of Lincoln and Welland, 1876).
+The Illustrated Historical Atlas of the Counties of Lincoln and Welland ('Historical Atlas'), demonstrates the extent to which Stamford Township had been settled by 1876 (Page, 1876).
 Landowners are listed for most of the lots within the township, many of which had been subdivided multiple times into smaller parcels to accommodate an increasing population throughout the late 19th century.
-Structures and orchards are prevalent throughout the township, almost all of which front early roads and waterways, especially the Niagara and Welland River.
+Structures and orchards are prevalent throughout the township, almost all of which front early roads and waterways, especially the Niagara River.

-According to the Historical Atlas map of Stamford Township, Lot 18 is divided at a diagonal by Portage Road and the Study Area is located in the northwestern portion of the lot to the north of Portage Road.
-The northern corner of the lot is owned mostly by William Parker, but a small portion is owned by M. Scott who also owns a portion of Lot 3 to the north.
-There are no structures or orchards depicted within the Lot 18.
-The Canadian Southern Railroad passes the Study Area approximately 500m to the southwest.
-Beyond the railroad, the early community of Stamford is located.
-Looking further afield, the Town of Clifton is depicted to the south where it is located next to the Niagara River which forms the eastern boundary of Stamford Township running north to south.
-Significant and detailed landowner information is available on the current Historical Atlas map of Stamford Township; however, it must be recognized that historical county atlases were funded by subscriptions fees and were produced primarily to identify factories, offices, residences, and landholdings of subscribers.
-Landowners who did not subscribe were not always listed on the maps (Caston, 1997).
+According to the Historical Atlas map of Stamford Township, by 1876 Lot 108, containing the Study Area, was owned in its entirety by A. Law or (Thompson) Estate, while the previously mentioned Lot 109 was now owned by H. Crysler (Figure 3).
+On this map, the previously mentioned railways are still depicted and now labelled as the Great Western and Air Line Railway and the Canada Southern Railway.
+According to this map, the Town of Clifton is 610m to the northeast, bordered to the east by the Niagara River, as of 1876.

+Although significant and detailed landowner information is available on the historical maps discussed here, it should be recognized that historical county atlases were funded by subscriptions fees and were produced primarily to identify factories, offices, residences and landholdings of subscribers.
+Landowners who did not subscribe were not always listed on the maps (Caston, 1997, p.
+100).
 Moreover, associated structures were not necessarily depicted or placed accurately (Gentilcore & Head, 1984).